 Finally, after weeks of arguing with schools and principals and gathering the proper documents to just simply go on vacation we are off to Thailand!
-FINALLY!
+Finally!
 Except we’re sitting on the bed an hour before we have to leave and still packing because I’m the but-what-if-I-get-bored-and-want-to-make-slime-on-the-plane type of packer.

-Now the airport was dead.
+The airport was dead.
 I mean this place was an Oreo-box-5-minutes-after-opened style empty, anyone-still here-is-infected style empty, the gas-station-at-the-edge-of-town-at-two-am style empty.
 You get the point.
 Now, I was prepared and had made a layover game plan but fifty percent of it was to hunt for cute boys and there were zero!
 Like so few that you start reducing your standards, y’know.

 “Hey that guy cleaning the Burger King wasn’t bad, right?
 I mean he’s balding but he could get a leather jacket or something.”

 “Morgan.
 He works at Burger King.”

 “Yeah but maybe it’s a transition job.
 He could ride a motorcycle or something,.”

 I went to the bathroom at one point and when I came out Prachi was in hysterics “Hurry Hurry!
 NO!
 You JUST missed him!
 The hottest guy with big curly hair, he was pushing a garbage can.”

 Never to be seen again, goodbye forever one single airport garbage man hot guy.